 4. Caving.

-The cave is located at the private adventure park called Arbraska Laflèche, only 30 minutes drive from downtown Ottawa.
+The cave is located at the private adventure park called Arbraska Laflèche, only 30 30-minute drive from downtown Ottawa.
 The park offers guided tours that last for about 1 hour.

-The underground lake with a year-around temperature of 4 C / 40 F.
+The underground lake with a year-round temperature of 4 C / 40 F.

 So why did I say that you should visit this cave in the winter?
 Two reasons.
 First: you can see dozens of hibernated bats up close.
 When you do, please don't blow or touch them.